-The physical appearance is somewhat like the ‘comb version’ of the pin brush, and are used for longer, thicker haired dogs.
-It can ease out knots and tangles within undercoat.
+The physical appearance is somewhat like the ‘comb version’ of the pin brush, and is used for longer, thicker-haired dogs.
+It can ease out knots and tangles within the undercoat.

 You can consider wider-spaced teeth are better for removing knots and tangles, while more tightly spaced teeth can be used after the main knots are removed.
 As you can see with the comb pictured below, it has both styles in one to make the combing easier.

 A wide-toothed de-matting comb removes tangles from your dog’s matted coat.
 These are useful for removing mats in long-haired dogs with heavy, thick coats.

 These combs built with tightly packed teeth that catch fine dirt and fleas in one motion to remove fleas naturally.